On this page:

 A pregnant woman who has been treated with surgery or radioactive iodine should inform her health care provider so her baby can be monitored for thyroid-related problems later in the pregnancy.
 Pregnant women may safely be treated with anti-thyroid medications.

 For more information about pregnancy and anti-thyroid medications, see “Medications” under the section titled “How is Graves’ disease treated?”
-More information about pregnancy and thyroid disease is provided by the NEMDIS in the fact sheet, Pregnancy and Thyroid Disease, available at www.endocrine.niddk.nih.gov.
+More information about pregnancy and thyroid disease is provided in the NIDDK health topic, Pregnancy and Thyroid Disease.

 Eating, Diet, and Nutrition